Flalemuel/Surgical_Console_UI_Conditioner/README.md

 # Surgical_Console_UI_Conditioner
-This is a repository for User interface and conditioner processor in the Robotics Surgery Surgical Console Project
+This is a repository for User interface and conditioner processor in the Robotics Surgery Surgical Console Project.

+This is an extracted version of the full ROS workspace.

+The complete project can be found here: https://github.com/raflyap/surgical_console_ITB